We take this opportunity to draw, however, the board of the species.

 Botaurus stellaris (Linnaeus, 1758)

-(Val di Magra): Capon de Padua
+dialect (Val di Magra): Capon de Padua

 DISTRIBUTION: Eurasian species.
 About three-quarters of the population of Europe are in Russia

-Carazo (1887) reports it as "common step in the spring, low in autumn"; Biagioni (1994) reports it as present during the migratory and reproductive systems as a likely breeding but difficult to observe.
+presence in the province of La Spezia: Carazo (1887) reports it as "common step in the spring, low in autumn"; Biagioni (1994) reports it as present during the migratory and reproductive systems as a likely breeding but difficult to observe.

-is highly variable in relation to location and season.
+POWER: is highly variable in relation to location and season.
 It feeds mainly of fish belonging to a variety of different species (cyprinids, Esox lucius, Lepomis gibbosus), amphibian (Rana esculenta) of insects, adults and larvae, spiders, crustaceans and molluscs.
 It can also capture snakes, lizards, nestlings of birds (Rallus aquaticus, Tachybaptus ruficollis) and even small mammals (Neomys fodiens).
 In small quantities also consumes plant remains (Typha).
 Hunting alone, mostly at dusk or at night, in water bodies rich in vegetation to hide.
 To capture their prey slowly walking in shallow water, stopping for long periods waiting to spot their victim (Cramp and Simmons 1977, Voisin, 1991; Brichetti, 1992; del Hoyo et al., 1992).

 HABITAT: It 's a species closely related to wet environments, secretive habits. during the breeding season attends wetlands and quiet with fresh water: ponds, lakes and banks of major rivers, reclaimed areas and expansion.
 Requires a dense emergent vegetation which leaves open spaces in which fishing, shallow water and minor fluctuations in water level.
 Rarely encountered in delta or estuary, whose waters are too salty, while demonstrating a strong preference for extended reeds.
 It nests in coastal wetlands, more rarely in the interior areas.
 During the winter, during migration, frequents wetlands little Extended: ponds, oxbow lakes, abandoned quarries, rice fields; wintering is the case in marshy areas with dense emergent vegetation: reeds, tifeti, scirpeti.
 Sometimes you also see in suburban areas (Cramp and Simmons 1977, Voisin, 1991; Brichetti, 1992, del Hoyo et al., 1992; Boano, 1997).